corymickelson/NoPoDoFo/docs/cookbook/images.md

 ## Get an image from a specific page

-Getting images from a page is similar to the above with the exception that instead of iterating the document's body we will iterate a page's resources dictionary.
+Getting images from a page is similar to the above with the exception that instead of iterating the document's body we will inspect a page's resources dictionary.
 This method will only work if the image has been set in the page's resources.

 ```typescript
 const doc = new npdf.Document()